Last updated on May 29th, 2023

 Before you hunt your target make sure the process is easy and excellent.
 So, find the low competition keyword so that you can get things done more smoothly.

 Prepare at least 100 keywords so that you can write blog posts hassle-free.
 When you have a bounce of content ideas, it might help you to understand which article you should post next.

 On the other hand, without having keywords in your hand like you’re in the middle of the ocean.
 In these cases, you start producing articles without purpose which will never bring success.

 Note: Don’t jump from one topic to another like a monkey. stick with one, it helps you rank fast and build authority.

 6. Your Blogging Goals

-What’s your blogging plan or goals?
+What are your blogging plan or goals?
 Why are you blogging?
-Well pretty much the same for everyone is making money or more sales, so on.
+Well pretty much the same for everyone is making money or more sales, and so on.

 In order to make money or sales, you need a proper blog plan or goals.
 Your blogging goals might be weekly, monthly, or yearly.
 And your goals mean where you want to go or what you want to achieve at a particular time later.

 For example, you want to publish 60 articles in a year.
 Next, you have to figure out how many articles you should post in a week or month.
 This is the way you should create a content plan according to your blogging goals.
 That’s important!